On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Computing and

 \subsection{For $5H + D$}

 With the computations of $3H + D$ in Section~\ref{sec:3H_Tor} and $4H$ in Section~\ref{sec:4H}, we can now find six linearly independent sections on $5H + D$.
-Observe that $12H = (5H + D) + (3H + D) + 4H$, so we can compute for linear combination of quadratic monomials vanishing on random points from both $4H$ and $3H + D$.
-This produced $6$ quadratics in variables $U_0, ..., U_9$ that represent the $6$ global sections of $5H + D$.
+Observe that $12H = (5H + D) + (3H + D) + 4H$, so we can compute for linear combinations of quadratic monomials in $U_0,\ldots,U_9$ that vanish on random points from both $4H$ and $3H + D$.
+This produced $6$ degree two polynomials in these variables that represent the $6$ global sections of $5H + D$.

-These $6$ quadratics produce a map $\FPP \to \bb CP^5$, so we can enumerate random points of the image of $\FPP$ in $\bb CP^5$.
+These $6$ degree two polynomials produce a map $\FPP \to \bb C\mathbb P^5$, so we can construct with high accuracy random points of the image of $\FPP$ in $\bb C\mathbb P^5$.
 We then solved for sextic equations in terms of the $6$ quadratic polynomials and found $56$ sextics with coefficients in $\bb Q(\sqrt{-7})$.
 To check that this is indeed an embedding, we follow the verification process carried out in \cite{borisov2023realizing}.
 The relevant verification files are in the folder \texttt{Verification/5H+D}.